jtonglet/jtonglet/README.md

 - 📺 During my Erasmus, I took part in the Polimi RecSys challenge and built a [TV show recommender system](https://github.com/jtonglet/Recommender-Systems-Polimi)
 - 🚀 I learned how to use TensorFlow and Keras for [Image classification](https://github.com/jtonglet/Deep-Learning-HW1-Leaf-Classification) and [Time Series Forecasting](https://github.com/jtonglet/Deep-Learning-HW2-Forecasting)
 - 🐤 For my thesis, I am [predicting demographic attributes and correcting biases](https://github.com/jtonglet/Twitter-Selection-Bias) in Twitter user samples, in partnership with Statistics Flanders
+- 🤖 In 2022-2023, I will follow an advanced Master in Artificial Intelligence at KULeuven

 # 📫 How to reach me?